 Charles Reznikoff’s early 20th century urban poetics has had a profound influence on the ethical as well as ethnic expansiveness of American poetry.
 A wide range of contemporary poets, including Charles Bernstein, Robert Duncan, Robert Creeley, Allen Ginsberg (who in late career sought to claim Reznikoff as a sort of poetic-father), and Elaine Feinstein were profoundly influenced by Reznikoff’s incisive arrangement of detail, extraordinary understatement, and compassionate voice.
-At various times, these poets have admired the anti-essentialist quality with which Reznikoff demonstrated the way a poet of “common experience” might challenge the Wordsworthian notion of “voice” as common language, and …
+At various times, these poets have admired the anti-essentialist quality with which Reznikoff demonstrated the way a poet of “common experience” might challenge the Wordsworthian notion of “voice” as common language, and introduce a …

 We have have no profile for this entry.
 If you are a qualified scholar and you wish to write for The Literary Encyclopedia, please click here to contact us.

 Omer-Sherman, Ranen.
 "Charles Reznikoff".
 The Literary Encyclopedia.
 First published 28 April 2004